Short workouts for Women: Some of Them Are Perfect (Find out the Secret to Getting All the Benefits of Longer Workouts in a Short Routine)

 Printing something out may or may not be a big deal for you but remember if you print out your workout you’ll be in charge of pushing yourself through the routine and you’ll need to have a timer to clock out the HiiT intervals.

-I’ve got 5 kids and have spent years trying to maintain an effective exercise program between a career, a family life, and gymnastics, softball and basketball practices and games.
+I’ve got 5 kids and have spent years trying to maintain an effective exercise program between a career, a family life, and kids’ activities.

 As a licensed medical professional for 20 years and a former personal trainer I was excited when I did the research about HiiT workouts.